 A “monster dance” was held on Hallowe’en 1923 at Lake View Park Pavilion.
 Tickets were sold for two months prior, with the prize of a five passenger Star touring car promised as the prize.
 Although the music was deemed “adequate,” the party was a great success, with the dance floor filled with patrons from the cities and the lake region.”
 The car was won by Miss Hazel Holman, who worked for the George H. Hasher Grocery Store.

 October 26, 1923: Lake View Pavilion to Have Heating Plant.
 Two hot air furnaces were installed for Saturday dances.
 Basketball games were also held in the pavilion.

 April 26 was the start of the 1924 dancing season, with Saturday night dances until the regular summer season began in June.
 Music was again provided by Clarence Peterson’s Lake View Orchestra (eight pieces).
 Eber Armoagost received a six months’ leave of absence by the trolley company so he could devote his time to the Pavilion.

 In September 1924, what would become Excelsior Amusement Park was first proposed by the Fred W. Pearce Amusement Company of Detroit.
-“An overhead bridge of ram (or tram?) leading over the Yellowstone Trail (Excelsior Blvd. – Highway 7 wasn’t built yet) to the Lake View Pavilion are included in the plans.”
+“An overhead bridge of ram (sic) leading over the Yellowstone Trail (Excelsior Blvd. – Highway 7 wasn’t built yet) to the Lake View Pavilion are included in the plans.”

 On March 27, 1925, the Excelsior Athletic Association put on a show that included: